-1.4.3 High Availability (GeNUGate-Cluster)
+1.4.3 High Availability (genugate cluster)

-For a high availability (HA) setup, the HA option is installed on two or more GeNUGates (peers) and they are connected by a separate HA network that is used to synchronise the configuration and negotiate the active HA nodes.
+For a high availability (HA) setup, the HA option is installed on two or more genugates (peers) and they are connected by a separate HA network that is used to synchronise the configuration and negotiate the active HA nodes.
 If a system fails some other system takes over its services and IP addresses.

-For this operation an external OSPF router is needed in the internal network.
+For the variant using OSPF an external OSPF router is needed in the internal network.
 Figure 1.2 gives an overview for two parallel systems, although more than two are possible.